Three bills sponsored by Rep. Vick advance past committee

-On Monday, three separate House committees approved legislation sponsored by Rep. Brandon Vick, R-Vancouver.
+On Monday, Feb.
+15, three separate House committees approved legislation sponsored by Washington state Rep. Brandon Vick, R-Vancouver.

 “Anytime you get three of your bills to move forward to the next step in the process, that’s a positive day,” Vick said in a news release.
 “I’m proud to sponsor these pieces of legislation and I look forward to a floor vote with the entire House.”